Welcome to Georgia Writers

-Subscribe to get full access to writing advice for fiction, poetry, and creative non-fiction from our writers-in-residence.
-You will receive roughly one weekly post from each writer.
+Subscribe to gain full access to writing advice from our talented writers-in-residence.
+You’ll receive roughly one weekly post from each writer.
+To receive a free subscription, along with free monthly workshops and writing events throughout the year, become a member of Georgia Writers:

 A Novel Idea with Jessica Handler